 …But if you can’t afford that right now – You can use an excellent standing stretch with no device at all – Right now.

 The Best Spinal Decompression Exercises

-Watch Dr. Mark Wiley show how to use disc decompression exercises.
+Watch Dr. Mark Wiley show how use hanging to do disc decompression exercises.
 You may need a partner to help you do this stretch, as shown in the video.

-Exercise #2 – Use a Sturdy Large Exercise Ball
+Exercise #2 – Spinal Decompression On an Exercise Ball

 Another option is to get a large exercise ball and lie across it facing up.
 Now roll your head and body backwards.
 This allows your back to arch.